SofaDefrost/Cosserat/tutorials/getting_started/07_initially_curved_beams.md

 - **`curvature_per_section`**: We calculate the constant curvature required at each section to achieve the total desired angle over the entire beam length.
 We apply this curvature around the Z-axis (`κ₃`).
 - **`custom_bending_states`**: We create a list where every section has the same calculated curvature.
 This results in a uniform, circular arch.

-When you pass this `custom_bending_states` to the `_add_cosserat_state` function, the `DiscreteCosseratMapping` will automatically compute the correct curved initial positions for the visual frames.
+When you pass this `custom_bending_states` to the `_add_cosserat_state` function, the `HookeSeratDiscretMapping` will automatically compute the correct curved initial positions for the visual frames.